PetarMc1/PetarLib/README.md

 # PetarLib

-A utility library, providing essential tools for chat handling, logging, networking, and task scheduling.
+A utility library, providing essential tools.
 Its used in my mods like [the Fish Tracker mod](https://github.com/PetarMc1/change)

 ## Features